Dread at 30,000 ft: Inside the increasingly violent world of US flight attendants

 "The mask issue was less about public health and it was more politicized in the beginning.
 And that is something we're still dealing with today," she says.

-Amirzadeh says fraught mask-related interactions often come as a result of passengers removing their face covering in order to eat or drink, and then keeping it off.
+Amirzadeh says fraught mask-related interactions often come as a result of passengers removing their face covering to eat or drink, and then keeping it off.
 It's one of the reasons she thinks alcohol shouldn't be served on planes currently.

 “It just seems like every next incident is getting a little bit more extreme, things you just would have never imagined last year”